Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/pre-season/identify-reveal-video-thoughts.typ

   )
 )

 Today marks the beginning of the VRC Over Under season.
-Area 53 #glossary_footnote[Area 53] had a watch party to celebrate, after which we discussed our immediate thoughts.
+Area 53 #glossary-footnote[Area 53] had a watch party to celebrate, after which we discussed our immediate thoughts.
 The thoughts below are the general thoughts we had after watching, while we plan to do our in-depth analysis of the game rules tomorrow.

 = Game Object
 The triballs have a weird shape, which might make them harder to intake and hold than previous game objects like the Spin Up disks and the Tipping Point rings.